-To help us take immediate and decisive action, we are seeking community feedback to develop our Bayside Climate Emergency Action Plan.
+To help us take immediate and decisive action, we sought community feedback to develop our Bayside Climate Emergency Action Plan.

-The plan will include actions Council will take to respond to the Climate Emergency, as well as support for our local community to take action to reduce our impact on the environment.
+The plan includes actions Council will take to respond to the Climate Emergency, as well as support for our local community to take action to reduce our impact on the environment.